 Understanding the Transformer’s Contextual Limit

 The self-attention mechanism within transformers is what allows them to weigh the importance of different tokens within the context window.
 While powerful, its computational complexity increases quadratically with the sequence length.
-This inherent scaling issue is a primary driver behind the limitations and subsequent ranking of context window sizes.
+This inherent scaling issue is a primary driver behind the limitations and subsequent ranking of context window sizes, defining the transformer context.

 For example, an LLM with a 4,000-token context window might struggle to summarize a 10,000-word document effectively.
 It simply can’t “see” the entire document at once.
 Ranking LLMs by their context window size helps identify models suited for specific use cases where long-term memory within a single interaction is paramount.
 This is a core consideration in any LLM memory system.